 Over the course of the project, three feasibility tests (each investigating a component of the project) and one pilot study (of the completed iPrompts® PRO suite) were conducted in Connecticut schools.
 In one field test involving 29 educators and 88 students with ASDs (aged 5-16), 82% of observations identified a positive impact on student on-task behavior and attentiveness.
 Every participating teacher felt iPrompts® was not too complex to set up.
-The pilot study, being carried out now with 40 students with ASDs and scheduled to conclude in June of 2013, is a randomized controlled trial designed to examine the progress of students whose educators received iPrompts® (on the iPad and iPod Touch) to students whose educators used standard practice visual support tools (e.g., low-tech visual supports).
+The pilot study, a randomized controlled trial of 29 students with ASDs conducted in 2013, examined the progress of students whose educators received iPrompts® (on the iPad and iPod Touch) to students whose educators used standard practice visual support tools (e.g., low-tech visual supports).

 Available to consumers and educators on the iOS and Android platforms, iPrompts® has on several occasions topped the iTunes sales charts (Medical, Grossing, daily sales).
 More than 10,000 people around the world have downloaded the software since its introduction to the commercial market.
 The application was a Finalist in the About.com Reader's Choice Awards (Favorite Special Needs App, 2012), a Finalist at the 2012 SIIA Innovation Incubator program, and is featured in the Autism Speaks online marketplace.